nathsten/stacc-code-challange/README.md

     npm install
     ````

-4. When all the dependencies is installed run this command to start the program:
+4. When all the dependencies are installed run this command to start the program:

     ````
     npm run start